felipolis/InstaBot-FollowersMonitor/README.md

 - Python 3.9.2
 - VirtualEnv 20.4.7
-- All the other dependencies are already installed in venv folder
+- All the other dependencies are already written in requirement.txt

 ### How to use?